ec-europa/europa-component-library/docs/Migrating-v3.md

 | eu-preset-website | preset removed (replaced by an optional css) |
 | eu-preset-legacy | preset removed (no legacy content) |
 | eu-preset-legacy-website | preset removed (no legacy content) |

-## Component implementation specifics

-Most of the components have been updated without much changes.
-Although, there are a few exceptions, which may result in breaking changes

-- Footers
-  - section ids have been updated to be more consistent (no more jumping from section 3 to section 6 for instance)
-  - twig parameter "type" has been removed (not used)
-  - twig parameters added for each link, to allow content before and after it
-- Date block
-  - css class for variant "cancelled" has been renamed from `.ecl-date-block--canceled` to `.ecl-date-block--cancelled`
-  - new css class `.ecl-date-block__daytime` in place of the `ecl-u-sr-only` utility (components are not supposed to contain utilities)
-- Link
-  - twig parameter "icon_path" has been removed (not used)
-- Button
-  - variant "search" has been removed (css has been integrated in search form)
-- Text input
-  - twig parameter "invalid_icon" added, to display additional icon when field is invalid
-  - twig parameter "placeholder" added, to manage default content
-  - twig parameter "invalid_icon_label" has been removed (not used)
-- Text-area
-  - twig parameter "invalid_icon" added, to display additional icon when field is invalid
-  - twig parameter "placeholder" added, to manage default content